Multi-Unit Residential & Commercial Systems

 It is also relatively easy to retrofit the wiring for a multi-unit Satellite system for Over-The-Air (we’d remove the dishes, and the multi-switch equipment, then re-use the lines for antenna and install a distribution amp and splitter matrix).

-In some buildings, each unit has separate jacks and wiring structures for Cable and Master Antenna (often, there is a dedicated “home run” line to each unit for Cable, while the Master Antenna is daisy-chained from unit-to-unit via a matrix of taps and splitters, which fan out from a single line connecting to the distribution amplifier).
+In some older buildings, each unit has separate jacks and wiring structures for Cable and Master Antenna (often, there is a dedicated “home run” line to each unit for Cable, while the Master Antenna is daisy-chained from unit-to-unit via a matrix of taps and splitters, which fan out from a single line connecting to the distribution amplifier).
 This setup allows residents to utilize the Antenna jack for TV/FM, while still maintaining Cable for Internet or Phone service.

 In other buildings (particularly newer ones), we find that there is just a single “home run” coax line running to each unit, which can either be connected to Cable or Antenna.
 Some newer buildings may not have Antenna wiring at all.
 In such a case, we can install an an antenna, distribution amplifier and splitter matrix close to the Cable distribution point – residents will still have to choose between Cable or Antenna service.